sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/important-prerequisites.md

 ### Remove Tyk Dashboard related config options

-Some config options for the Community Edition are not compatible with the Dashboard version, which requires a licence.
+Some config options for the Community Edition are not compatible with the Dashboard version, which requires a license.
 So, **remove** any section in your Tyk config which starts with:

 ```